FootFingers/Kawa/README.md

 Forked from CoffeeBreakKeyboards [here](https://github.com/CoffeeBreakKeyboards/kawa) and updated to use Kailh Hotswap Sockets.

 A sandwich mount case was also created based on the original Kawa PCB footprint.
-The central section around the OLED and controller board is covered with a sheet of acrylic.
+The central section around the OLED and controller board is covered with a sheet of acrylic, and hardware has been added to provide wireless support.

 ![](images/kawa.jpg)